 Check out our 3 brand new tracks below featuring epic content you won’t want to miss:

 You are a digital leader interested in transformation, planning and high-level strategy

 You strive to inspire, innovate and experiment to take your marketing campaigns to the next level

 You have an appetite for getting in the weeds, finding tried-and-true formulas, and discovering new case studies to supercharge your campaigns

 Senior marketers from leading global brands attend C3 every year including:

 C3 is well-known for its epic after party as a way to relax and unwind with your peers!
 Join speakers, partners, and fellow attendees at our exclusive networking event.
-This year we’ll be heading down to the legendary B.B.
-King in the heart of NYC.
-There will be food, cocktails, surprises and best of all a great group of marketers from all corners of the globe.
-Mark your calendars and be sure to head on over to continue enjoying C3 after dark.
+This year we went down to the legendary B.B.
+King in the heart of NYC, complete with food, cocktails, surprises and best of all a great group of marketers from all corners of the globe.

 Conductor’s technology and agency partners showcase the most innovative organic marketing services and solutions in the C3 partner ecosystem.
 You will have the chance to meet content and SEO experts, test drive new products, and learn about new ways they can help solve problems, serve customers, and grow faster.
 We’re excited to be partnering with the industry’s leading technology companies and agencies:

 Conductor Searchlight Legend Certification is one of the most prestigious credentials you can earn in organic marketing.
 Legend Certification is only available at C3, and early registrants will have access to the limited number of seats.
 Learn more about the three levels of certification being offered: All-Star, MVP, and Legend.